 - tax relief for business

-- and a one-off $750 payment for welfare recipients and pensioners.
+- and also a one-off $750 payment for welfare recipients and pensioners.

 However, the package does not include provisions for casual workers, who are not eligible for entitlements such as annual leave.

-Instead, Morrison said casual workers who can’t work because of the virus will be eligible for Newstart.
+Instead, Morrison said casual workers who can’t work because of the virus must apply for Newstart.